EssCee/SC-s-New-Vegas-Rebalance/data/NVSE/plugins/Stewie Tweaks Readme.txt

 Options (Save Manager):
-   iReloadCurrentSaveKey - hotkey to reload the current loaded save (as if the player died) iCreateSaveKey - hotkey to create a named save iIncrementalSaveKey - hotkey to create an incremental save (using slots) iMaxIncrementalSaveCount - number of incremental save slots iAutoSaveTimer - delay between timed autosaves in seconds iMaxAutoSaveCount - number of autosave slots, when the max slot is reached it will begin overwriting from slot 0 bPeriodicFullsave - fullsave every time the max slot is reached bHideAutosaveMessage - hide the mod and vanilla autosave messages bSaveOnLocationDiscovered - autosave when a location is discovered bSaveOnQuestCompleted - autosave when a quest is completed bSaveOnExitGame - autosave when exiting the game bSaveOnPickpocket - autosave when closing the container menu after successfully pickpocketing bSavePreLevelUp - autosave before the levelup menu is shown iMinAutosaveInterval - prevents autosaves within this time of each other (in seconds) - affects vanilla and timed autosaves iIncrementalSaveSlotChangeInterval - only increase the incremental save slot if it's been this long since last slot change (in seconds); e.g. when set to 60 seconds, any saves made within 0-60s of the first save in a slot will all overwrite each other - after that 60s a new slot is used
+   iReloadCurrentSaveKey - hotkey to reload the current loaded save (as if the player died) iCreateSaveKey - hotkey to create a named save iIncrementalSaveKey - hotkey to create a slot save iMaxIncrementalSaveCount - number of incremental save slots iAutoSaveTimer - delay between timed autosaves in seconds iMaxAutoSaveCount - number of autosave slots, when the max slot is reached it will begin overwriting from slot 0 bPeriodicFullsave - create a full (named) save every time the max slot is reached bHideAutosaveMessage - hide the mod and vanilla autosave messages bSaveOnLocationDiscovered - autosave when a location is discovered bSaveOnQuestCompleted - autosave when a quest is completed bSaveOnExitGame - autosave when exiting the game bSaveOnPickpocket - autosave when closing the container menu after successfully pickpocketing bSaveOnCraft - autosave when closing the recipe menu after crafting an item bSavePreLevelUp - autosave before the levelup menu is shown iMinAutosaveInterval - prevents autosaves within this time of each other (in seconds) - affects vanilla and timed autosaves iIncrementalSaveSlotChangeInterval - only increase the incremental save slot if it's been this long since last slot change (in seconds); e.g. when set to 60 seconds, any saves made within 0-60s of the first save in a slot will all overwrite each other - after that 60s a new slot is used